ksl20200108/IncentiveChain/README.md

 ### Pull Docker Images

-*Instead of building docker images locally, you can also pull from docker hub*
+> *Instead of building docker images locally, you can also pull from docker hub.*

 docker pull shulinke/static_swarm1